H&M Studio SS18: Big in Japan

 After removing shoes and slipping into tabis (Japanese ankle socks, that is) the theme of the night became obvious.
 We had travelled from Paris to a traditional Japanese tatami room, clearly referencing the core inspiration of the collection.

-Drawing inspiration from origami, Japanese folklore and art, and the urban grace of Tokyo, the design team has looked to the country in both subtle and obvious ways – from kimono detailed dresses to wrap tunics to colourful prints inspired by the writing system.
+Drawing inspiration from origami, Japanese folklore and art, and the urban grace of Tokyo, the design team has looked to the country in both subtle and obvious ways – from kimono-detailed dresses and wrap tunics to colourful prints inspired by the writing system.

 "The look is all about strong statement colours and prints.
 It's relaxed and chic dresses worn with sandals and flared trousers.
 Minimalism meets bohemia with crispy whites, beautiful neutrals and strong primaries," H&M Studio designer Angelica Grimborg says about the collection, continuing: "The inspiration came on a trip to Japan and was born in the urban vibe of Tokyo, referencing the tradition of Japanese folklore."